carbon-language/carbon-lang/docs/design/generics/details.md

 specialization to work for Rust is complicated by the need to maintain compatibility with existing Rust code.
 This motivates a number of Rust rules where Carbon can be simpler.
-As a result there are both similarities and differences between the Carbon and Rust plans:
+As a result there are both similarities and differences between the Carbon design and Rust plans:

--   A Rust impl defaults to not being able to be specialized, with a `default` keyword used to opt-in to allowing specialization, reflecting the existing code base developed without specialization.
+-   A Rust `impl` defaults to not being able to be specialized, with a `default` keyword used to opt-in to allowing specialization, reflecting the existing code base developed without specialization.
 Carbon `impl` declarations default to allowing specialization, with restrictions on which may be